Finding Groups of Cross-Correlated Features in Bi-View Data: Simulation Details

-In the simulation study described above, we measure the recovery of a true bimodule $(A_t, B_t)$ by a detected bimodule $(A_d,B_d)$ using the two metrics:
+In the simulation study described above, we measure the recovery of a target bimodule $(A_t, B_t)$ by a detected bimodule $(A_d,B_d)$ using the two metrics:

-Recall captures how well the true bimodule is \emph{contained} inside the detected bimodule, while Jaccard measures how well the two bimodules \emph{match}.
-When assessing the recovery of a true bimodule under a collection of detected bimodules (like the output of BSP), we choose the detected bimodule with the best recall or Jaccard, depending on the metric under consideration.
+Recall captures how well the target bimodule is \emph{contained} inside the detected bimodule, while Jaccard measures how well the two bimodules \emph{match}.
+When assessing the recovery of a target bimodule under a collection of detected bimodules (like the output of BSP), we choose the detected bimodule with the best recall or Jaccard, depending on the metric under consideration.

-As shown in Figure \ref{fig:recall}, the BSP Jaccard for true bimodules was influenced primarily by the cross-correlation strength $\sqrt{\frac{r^2(A,B)}{|A||B|}}$ of the true bimodule, though the intra-correlation parameter $\rho$ used in the simulation \eqref{eq:reg} was also seen to have an effect (Figure \ref{fig:recall}, left).
+As shown in Figure \ref{fig:recall}, the BSP Jaccard for target bimodules was influenced primarily by the cross-correlation strength $\sqrt{\frac{r^2(A,B)}{|A||B|}}$ of the target bimodule, though the intra-correlation parameter $\rho$ used in the simulation \eqref{eq:reg} was also seen to have an effect (Figure \ref{fig:recall}, left).
 Most bimodules with cross-correlation strength above 0.4 were completely recovered, while those with strength below 0.2 were not recovered.
 For strengths between 0.2 to 0.4, there was a variation in Jaccard, with smaller Jaccard for bimodules having larger values of $\rho$ (Figure \ref{fig:recall}, left).
 The effect of $\rho$ on Jaccard was expected since BSP accounts for the intra-correlation among features of the same type.

 The intra-correlation parameter $\rho$ did not have significant effect on CONDOR Jaccard, since the method does not account for intra-correlations.
-Hence, here we only consider the effects of the cross-correlation strength of true bimodules on CONDOR Jaccard (Figure \ref{fig:recall}, green curve on the right).
+Hence, here we only consider the effects of the cross-correlation strength of target bimodules on CONDOR Jaccard (Figure \ref{fig:recall}, right).
 Regardless of the cross-correlation strength, CONDOR Jaccard remained low.
-This was because CONDOR bimodules often overlapped multiple true bimodules; indeed, 102 of the 112 CONDOR bimodules overlapped with two or more (up to 19) true bimodules, compared with only 21 of the 319 BSP bimodules.
-However, the results for CONDOR recall (Figure \ref{fig:recall}, purple curve on the right) show that most true bimodules with significant cross-correlation strengths were contained inside some CONDOR bimodule.
+This was because CONDOR bimodules often overlapped with multiple target bimodules; indeed, 155 of the 178 CONDOR bimodules overlapped with two or more (up to 14) target bimodules, compared with only 58 of the 708 BSP bimodules.
+However, the results for CONDOR recall (Figure \ref{fig:recall}, right) show that most target bimodules with significant cross-correlation strengths were contained inside some CONDOR bimodule.